erlendb24/fakecat/README.md

 -b number non blank lines
 -n number all lines
 -e $ at the end of lines
--s squeeze lines (no more than one newline at a time) -t Tab characters are printed as ^I
+-s squeeze lines (no more than one newline at a time)
+-t Tab characters are printed as ^I

+-b overrides -n when used in conjunction